MakerAcademy/py-maker/README.md

 # py-maker
 ## About
 A python implementation of the basic Maker Protocol source code found in the [DSS repo](https://github.com/makerdao/dss).
 Due to the unconventional lexicon of the source code, the DSS repo sometimes suffers from a lack of accessibility.
-This Python implementation of the DSS library serves as a informational primer on the protocol, allowing prospective contributors to more easily become Maker contributors.
+This Python implementation of the DSS library serves as an informational primer on the protocol, allowing prospective contributors to more easily become Maker contributors.
 Thus, this library is intended for educational purposes only, as an on-ramp resource into the Maker Protocol.

 This is currently a work-in-progress.
 We encourage anyone knowledgeable about the dss source code and interested in contributing to make a pull request.